-All forms of harassment are contrary to basic standards of conduct between individuals and are prohibited by state and federal law, as well as this policy, and will not be tolerated.
-Southwestern Community College District (College District) is committed to providing an academic and work environment that respects the dignity of all individuals and groups.
-The College District shall be free of sexual harassment and all forms of sexual intimidation and exploitation including acts of sexual violence.
-It shall be free of other unlawful harassment, including that which is based on any of the following statuses: race, religious creed, color, national origin ancestry, physical disability, mental disability, medical condition, genetic information, marital status, sex, gender, gender identity, gender expression, age, sexual orientation of any person, or military and veteran status, or because they are perceived to have one or more of the foregoing characteristics.
+All forms of harassment are contrary to basic standards of conduct between individuals and are prohibited by state and federal law and this policy prohibits harassment, and Southwestern Community College District (the, "College District") will not tolerate harassment.
+The College District is committed to providing an academic and work environment that respects the dignity of all individuals and groups.
+The College District shall be free of unlawful harassment, including that which is based on any of the following statuses: race, religious creed, color, national origin ancestry, physical disability, mental disability, medical condition, genetic information, marital status, sex, gender, gender identity, gender expression, age, sexual orientation, or military and veteran status, or because he/she/they are perceived to have one or more of the foregoing characteristics.